dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 In essence, rather than logging into an online portal and manually clicking to configure your cloud infrastructure, you can create configuration files using special coding languages, run them, and your cloud infrastructure will be created.

 ## Terraform
 [Terraform](https://www.terraform.io/) is an open source tool created by HashiCorp, which allows for the provisioning of infrastructure resources across various cloud providers and on-premises environments using declarative configuration files.
 [Terraform's documentation](https://developer.hashicorp.com/terraform?ajs_aid=0fd2f30a-4d91-4a28-b55f-82b4589a8031&product_intent=terraform) is great, well written, and really provides all you need for just about any project you can think of.
+We'll be talking more about Terraform in just a bit.

 ## Cloud Computing
 According to [Zippia](https://www.zippia.com/answers/what-percentage-of-companies-use-cloud-services/) as of 2022, 94% of businesses used the cloud in some way, and this number is only growing.
 Cloud providers allow the ability to quickly create IT infrastructure that is flexible and scalable to business needs.
 With that being said, understanding the cloud in some way is a must for IT professionals.
 If you haven't already, I encourage you to continue cloud learning.
 And if I had to suggest one resource, I used [Learn Azure in a Month of Lunches](https://info.microsoft.com/ww-landing-learn-azure-in-a-month-of-lunches.html) which is free and does a great job explaining concepts well and giving hands on experience in Azure.